breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ```css
 a[href='http://4geeksacademy.com/'] {color: blue;}
 ```
 If we want to change the font color of the "Design Shack" link, we could use :pseudo selectors.
 However, doing so would assume that the list stays in that order, and, browser support isn’t the best.
-Instead, what we can do is use an attribute selector to target the specific "href" that we’re interested in.
+Instead, what we can do is use an attribute selector to target the specific `href` that we’re interested in.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/ytw60q3d/6/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>